What is a Meme?

 We spoke about this one earlier but for anyone who isn’t aware of this meme, firstly where have you been?
-And secondly it is tremendous.
+And secondly, it is tremendous.

 This meme phenomenon eventually led to moments like this:

-For some reason the internet is big on cats doing cat things but it is especially enamoured by cats doing human things.
+For some reason, the internet is big on cats doing cat things but it is especially enamoured by cats doing human things.

 Star Wars Kid

-In 2003 a video was released on a 15 year old boy doing some pretty nifty moves with a homemade double bladed lightsaber.
+In 2003 a video was released on a 15-year-old boy doing some pretty nifty moves with a homemade double-bladed lightsaber.
 It was shot on VHS (long before camera phones) and spread like wildfire through emails, blogs and forums.
 This was long before Facebook, Twitter or even Myspace.
-Needless to say the video changed and was parodied countless time.
+Needless to say, the video changed and was parodied countless time.

 There is a dark side to this tale.
 The young person who was in the video was 15-year-old Quebec schoolboy Ghyslain Raza and he never intended the video to make its way onto the internet.
-Raza received torrades of abuse both online and at school.
+Raza received tirades of abuse both online and at school.
 He was told to commit suicide by internet trolls.